oxfist/night-owl.nvim/README.md

   <!-- </tr> -->
 </table>

-> ℹ️ I've personally optimized the styling and theme robustness for these
+> ℹ️ I've personally optimized the colorscheme styling and robustness for these
-> languages extensively enough to confidently say they look _acceptable_ for me
+> languages extensively enough to confidently say they look _acceptable_ to me.
-> to invite you to use this colorscheme, if you happen to build software with
+> If you happen to build software with them, then I invite you to try out this
-> them.
+> theme! 🙂

 **Coming Soon**: Lua ✅, Vimscript (in progress), Rust, Python, Ruby, Bash, and many more!